geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 8. Close the **Download Microsoft Online Services** tab in your Edge browser.

 9. You must now open **Windows PowerShell**.
-Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **powershell** in the Search Windows box that appears.
+Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **powershell** in the Search box that appears.
 In the list of search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu that appears.

 10. Maximize your PowerShell window.
 In **Windows PowerShell**, at the command prompt type the following command and then press Enter: